About George Kanis

 Who George Is

-George Kanis is a Dutch author who writes books for children, teens, young adults, parents, and educators.
-His books focus on real-life subjects that matter: money, choices, friendship, health, habits, emotions, kindness, pressure, and personal growth.
+George is a Dutch author from Amsterdam who creates books and classroom programs for children, teens, young adults, parents and educators.
+His work focuses on real-life subjects that truly matter: money, choices, friendship, health, habits, emotions, kindness, pressure and personal growth.

 George's writing is direct, warm, practical, and honest.
 He believes books should not only be read, but also talked about, questioned, remembered, and used in real life.